daniel-furman/daniel-furman.github.io/content/_index.md

 ## Developing:

-- An app for surf crowd predictionn via computer vision and ML.
+- An app for surf crowds prediction via computer vision and ML.
-- Statistical modeling OSS for Kaggle competitions.
+- OSS for Kaggle competitions and my data science blog.
-- A proof of stake Substrate blockchain for Eco Action.
+- A proof of impact blockchain for the Eco Action Network.

 ## Research: